fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5e.md

 As we said above, each test starts from zero!
 Tests do not start from the state where the previous tests ended.

 The Cypress documentation gives us the following advice: [Fully test the login flow – but only once](https://docs.cypress.io/guides/end-to-end-testing/testing-your-app#Fully-test-the-login-flow----but-only-once).
-So instead of logging in a user using the form in the <i>beforeEach</i> block, we are going to bypass the UI and do a HTTP request to the backend to log in.
+So instead of logging in a user using the form in the <i>beforeEach</i> block, we are going to bypass the UI and do a HTTP request to the backend to login.
 The reason for this is that logging in with a HTTP request is much faster than filling out a form.

 Our situation is a bit more complicated than in the example in the Cypress documentation because when a user logs in, our application saves their details to the localStorage.
 However, Cypress can handle that as well.